Iunius118/ChiliBulletWeapons/docs/v1/foods.md

 ![Crafting bottles of hot chili sauce](../media/item/crafting/crafting_hot_sauce.png)
 ![Crafting bottles of hot chili sauce with dried curved chili pepper](../media/item/crafting/crafting_hot_sauce_with_dried_chili.png)

-Glass bottles will be returned when hot chili sauce is consumed.
+Glass bottles will be returned when hot chili sauce is consumed by crafting.

+Hot chili sauce can be thrown by using it.
+It splashes on impact and applies Slowness IV and Blindness effects (0:02) to nearby entities.

+## Barrel of Hot Chili Sauce

 A barrel of hot chili sauce can be used to make many bottles of hot chili sauce at one time.